Mormon meccas: The spiritual transformation of Mormon historical sites from points of interest to sacred space

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Madsen, Michael H., "Mormon meccas: The spiritual transformation of Mormon historical sites from points of interest to sacred space" (2003).
-Geography - Dissertations.
-Paper 16.
+Geography and the Environment - Dissertations.
+16.